numixproject/numix-labs/README.md

 Introduction
 ============
 This is an installer for the Numix icon themes, designed to fix the problems of hardcoded icons.
-Icon themes up to date as of the 29th of March 2014.
+Icon themes are downloaded from GitHub to ensure they are the latest version.

 Installation